 - Protects new varieties of plants that can be asexually reproduced.

-- Also typically lasts 20 years from the date of filing.
+- Also typically last 20 years from the date of filing.

 Note on international protection: Patent protection isn’t automatically global.
-You can seek international protection via mechanisms like the Patent Cooperation Treaty (PCT), but you must still eventually apply for patents in each country (or region) of interest.
-Deadlines are key for all things patent, and a patent lawyer will help you in meeting the deadlines.
+You can seek international protection via mechanisms like the Patent Cooperation Treaty (PCT), but you still eventually need to apply for patents in each country (or region) of interest.
+Deadlines are key for all things patent, and a patent lawyer will help you meet the deadlines.
+Patent deadlines can be singularly unforgiving, so take it seriously.

 Trademarks